abin02/Book_My_Show_Clone/README.md

-# Book My Show Clone
+# Movie booking site inspired by BMS

 This is project of Book My Show clone using react and tailwindCSS.